moisesjurad0/scraper.quiz01.py.selenium/README.md

 # quiz01-scrapper (python script)

-Python proyect designed to interact with and scrap data out of a quizzes web site.
+Python proyect designed to interact with and scrap data out of a specific quizzes web site.
 Build to be deployed on docker :thumbsup::whale:

 ## Python script is builded with